 You get to be part of a Bible reading community

-There is a weight loss program that advertises frequently on my local radio station; the closing line of the advertisement is always the same: “If you could do it yourself, you would have done it already”.
+There is a weight loss program that advertises frequently on a local radio station; the closing line of the advertisement is always the same: “If you could do it yourself, you would have done it already”.

 As with weight loss, so with reading the Bible.